feurer98/PIXEstL/README.md

+# Important!
+This is a personal project that was ported with Claude.
+Neither the documentation nor the code has been fully checked.
+WIP

 # PIXEstL - Rust Edition

 **Color Lithophane Generator for 3D Printing with Multi-Filament Support**

-Rust port of the original [PIXEstL](https://github.com/feurer98/PIXEstL) Java application.
+Rust port of the original [PIXEstL]([https://github.com/gaugo87/PIXEstL]) Java application.
 Generate stunning color lithophanes for 3D printing using CMYK-based additive color mixing with automatic material system (AMS) support.

 [![Tests](https://img.shields.io/badge/tests-149%20passing-brightgreen)]()
 [![Rust](https://img.shields.io/badge/rust-1.75+-orange)]()